 So, does law school ranking matter?

-When it comes to employment, ranking definitely matters.
-But, it isn’t the only factor that matters otherwise.
+When it comes to employment, ranking matters.
+But it isn’t the only factor that matters otherwise.

-Ranking alone shouldn’t be the sole factor you consider when choosing the perfect law school for you!
-Consider creating your own method of ranking to ensure your law school checks off all the important boxes you’d like to see in your dream law school.
+Ranking alone shouldn’t be the sole factor when choosing the perfect law school for you!
+Consider creating your ranking method to ensure your law school checks off all the important boxes you’d like to see in your dream law school.